Munawar Sultana: Personal life

 While working in films, Munawar met Sharif Ali, an affluent businessman who supplied furniture for movie sets.
 He had financed and produced two films starring Munawar Sultana, namely Meri Kahani (1948) and Pyar Ki Manzil (1950).
 They got married in 1954, at which point Munawar Sultana quit acting.
 Her final film, Jallad was released in 1956, but had been completed before she got married.
 Munawar Sultana eventually had seven children.
 The family lived in a house on Ambedkar Road in the posh Pali Hill area of Mumbai, where many of Munawar's contemporaries in the film industry also lived.
-Unfortunately, her husband passed away suddenly in 1966, when the eldest of their seven children was only eleven years old.
+Her husband died suddenly in 1966, when the eldest of their seven children was only eleven years old.
 However, the family was still comfortably off as both Munawar Sultana and her husband had managed to keep their finances in good condition.
 For the last eight years of her life, she suffered from Alzheimer's disease.
 She died peacefully at her home on 15 September 2007, at the age of eighty-two.